raspberrypilearning/fruit-salad/en/step_5.md

 --- task ---

-Now, add some code for the **Ingredients** sprite so that it shrinks when it receives the message to shrink from the **Shrink** sprite:
+Now, add some code to the **Ingredients** sprite so that it shrinks when it receives the message to shrink from the **Shrink** sprite:

 ```blocks3
 when I receive [shrink v]